-The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the balance sheet date and the amounts reported for the revenues and expenses during the year.
+The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the year-end date and the amounts reported for the revenues and expenses during the year.
 Estimates and assumptions are made taking into account historical experience, current trends and other relevant factors.
 However, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
-The items in the Net Assets Statement as at 31 March 2016 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the net assets statement as at 31 March 2017 for which there is significant risk of material adjustment in the forthcoming financial year are detailed in the following table and also in note 15a:

 ITEM UNCERTAINTIES EFFECT IF ACTUAL Results Differ From Assumptions Private Equity Private Equity investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total private equity investments in the financial statements are $\pounds 65.7$ million.
-There is a risk that this investment may be under or overstated in the accounts.
+The total private equity investments in the financial statements are $\pounds$ 74.3 million.
+There is a risk that this investment may be under or over-stated in the accounts.
 Hedge Funds The hedge funds are valued at the sum of the fair values provided by the Administrators of the underlying funds plus any adjustments deemed necessary.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total hedge fund value in the financial statements is $\pounds149.1$ million.
+The total hedge fund value in the financial statements is £100.1 million.
 There is a risk that these investments may be under/over - stated in the accounts.